Fetal alcohol syndrome (FAS) is a fetal alcohol spectrum disorder (FASD) that occurs when a pregnant woman consumes alcohol during pregnancy.

 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) warns that binge and heavy drinking in pregnant mothers present the most risk for unborn babies.
 They also stress that no amount of alcohol is safe during pregnancy, and even in small amounts, alcohol can cause birth defects and growth and development issues.

 Binge drinking is defined as four or more drinks in a two-hour period for a woman, or any amount of drinking that brings the BAC (blood alcohol concentration) to 0.08 grams of alcohol per deciliter or higher.
-Heavy drinking is classified as engaging in five or more binge drinking episodes in a 30-day period.

 Deciding to stop drinking before trying to get pregnant, and abstaining from alcohol consumption during pregnancy, is the only way to completely prevent fetal alcohol syndrome.